Animal Doctor: Working dogs need protective gear

 This prompted me to immediately read the new AAHA guidelines, in which I could find no reference to protective gear.
 No gear was included, advocated or even recognized in the AAHA report.

-British army dogs have long been equipped with protective gear.
-In a 2016 article about an extended training exercise, the Daily Mail stated that each participating dog "has its own body armour; ear protectors, which allow them to be exposed to loud noises; and eye goggles, for sandstorms and helicopter landings.
-They even have specially developed dog boots, which allow them to safely walk over dangerous liquids and jagged ground."
+British army dogs have long been equipped with protective gear, including body armor, ear protectors, goggles and special boots that allow them to safely walk over dangerous liquids and jagged ground.

 People are also reading…